dbt-labs/dbt-meshify/docs/index.md

 1. define a new group named "finance" in your dbt project, setting the owner name to "Monopoly Man"
 2. add all models tagged with "finance" to that new group
 3. set `access` to protected for all "leaf" models (models with no downstream dependencies) and models with cross-group dependencies
-4. add contracts to all public nodes ...
-TO DO: if access is "protected" instead of "public" should we add contracts? would need to update examples below as well
+4. add contracts to all protected nodes

 all at once!